BobGerman/Ignite24-Labs/LAB-446/instructions.md

    SECRET_AZURE_SEARCH_KEY=[INSERT KEY]
    ```

-Next, let's make sure that these value are written to the **appsettings.development.json** file so we can access them at runtime in our bot code.
+Next, let's make sure that these value are written to the **appsettings.development.json** file so we can access them at runtime in our agent code.

 1. In the **Custom.Engine.Agent** project, open **teamsapp.local.yml** file.
 1. Update the **file/createOrUpdateJsonFile** action: